RMelanson/linux-scripts-http-web/README.md

 ### Contents <img src="https://github.com/RMelanson/linux-scripts-bootstraps/blob/master/images/contents.png" width="6%" align= "right">

 - README.md ~ Readme file
-- xxxxxBootstrap.sh  ~ Installs the package
+- webBootstrap.sh  ~ Installs the package
 - setup.sh - is the master setup file for package installation and may be run directly as root ./setup.sh
        - or as user with sudo access sudo ./setupBootstrap.sh -